rp4rk/focused-will/talents.md

 ### Evangelism

-The default pick for raiding in the majority of situations, pressing this button after executing a ramp will allow you to invest more damage into those Atonements and do a large amount of healing.
+Pressing this button after executing a ramp will allow you to invest more damage into those Atonements and do a large amount of healing.
+A good choice if timers are on 45 second intervals, allowing you to burst more frequently and potentially surpass the value of optimising into Spirit Shell.